-If you want to showcase recent tweets from your account, another user, or hashtag, Smash Ballon Twitter Feeds is one of the most advanced plugins using which you can embed tweets.
+If you want to showcase recent tweets from your account, another user, or a hashtag, Smash Ballon Twitter Feeds is one of the most advanced plugins using which you can embed tweets.
 It has various customization options and a beautiful layout to make your tweet look aesthetic appearance-wise and just as you like.

 It has a free version and a pro version.
-A free version has many customizable features and the pro version has advanced features.
+The free version has many customizable features and the pro version has advanced features.
 Follow the below-mentioned steps to embed the Twitter feed on the website using this easy-to-use Twitter feeds plugin.

 Step 1: Install the Plugin